 Duke Chapel is home to three choirs led by Chapel Music staff.
 The choirs are open to anyone in the Duke and Triangle communities; Duke students, faculty, and staff, are particularly encouraged to participate.

+We welcome auditions from new members for all three of the Chapel's choirs.
 Auditions for all three choirs are held at the beginning of the fall semester and throughout the academic year.
 We make every effort to engage all students and community members who are interested in singing with us.

 The Duke Chapel Choir is the largest and most visible ensemble in the Chapel.
 The choir is a regular part of worship on Sunday mornings during the academic year, singing anthems and leading the congregation in hymns and liturgical music.
 The Chapel Choir’s critically acclaimed performances of Handel’s Messiah have been an annual Advent tradition since 1933.
 Its spring oratorio concerts feature other major choral works.
 Learn more about the Chapel Choir.